suryadalimunthe/Open-Scholarship-Strategy/Dasar-dasar Strategi Pengembangan Pengetahuan Terbuka.md

 1. Purchase back any legacy documents and incorporate them into the scholarly body of work.
 Also improve the open sharing and archiving of legacy articles on which copyright has expired (NOTE:  Author Alliance termination of transfer tool.).

-1. Pendana penelitian dapat menentukan batas-batas apa yang menjadi standar publikasi yang dapat diterima.
+1. Pendana penelitian dapat menentukan apa-apa saja yang menjadi standar publikasi yang dapat diterima.
 Research funders can define the limits of what is an acceptable standard of publication.
 They therefore have the power to mandate publication in journals with a cap on APCs, or in OA-only venues, or in those with short or zero-length embargoes (e.g., Emerald, The Royal Society).

-1. Mengmbangkan kebijakan penyimpanan hak cipta penelitian ilmiah di lembaga penelitian yang merupakan  kekurangan mereka saat ini.
+1. Mengembangkan kebijakan penyimpanan hak cipta penelitian ilmiah di lembaga penelitian yang merupakan  kekurangan mereka saat ini.

 1. Mengadopsi pedoman aturan kontributor (CRediT - Contributor Rules Taxonomy)  (catatan:  CASRAI CRediT scheme.) untuk membantu mengidentifikasi kontribusi penulis lebih jelas.